JorjaFox/website/_posts-old-blog/2010-11-22-groups-and-achievements.md

 **There's a new group called <a href="https://jorjafox.net/groups/gsr-fans/">GSR Fans</a>**

 This group is for people who are PRO GSR.
 If you don't like Grissom/Sara, stay the heck out!
 In that group, members can post all about their relationship.
-The only thing I ask you <em>not</em> post is fan fiction.
+The only thing I ask you _not_ post is fan fiction.
 But treat it like an open forum to just go bonkers about GSR.
 And yes, the butterfly image was intentional.

 There are some other <a href="https://jorjafox.net/groups/">Groups</a> out there, but if you have an idea for another group we should have, let me know!